gamesbook/protograf/docs/source/terminology.rst

 The *angle* is the amount of rotation, in degrees, starting from a value of zero (0) which is assumed to be the line parallel to the bottom of the page as you would normally look at it.
-Ninety (90) degrees is the angle of a line parallel to the side of the page, and so on.
+Ninety (90) degrees is the angle of a line parallel to the vertical sides of the page, and so on.

 The maximum allowed rotation is 360 degrees i.e. a full sweep around a circle.